aagontuk/vadataconverter/README.md

 To process verbal autopsy data.

+## How to Download VADataConverter ##

+1. Download the zip file from this link: https://github.com/aagontuk/vadataconverter/releases/download/v1.0.2/vadataconverter.zip
+2. Unzip it.
+3. Go to vadataconverter folder.
+4. Double click on vadataconverter to run the software.

 ## How to Use ##

 1. Click `Add` and add one or more verbal autopsy data CSV file.